About the Artist

 In addition to sustaining an active studio practice, Bailliere is an adjunct professor of art at Contra Costa College where she teaches drawing and painting.

 Bailliere's work has been presented at the Mills College Art Museum, the Worth Ryder Gallery at UC Berkeley, the Berkeley Art Center, the Palo Alto Art Center and the Five Points Arts Gallery in Torrington, Connecticut, among other venues.
 Bailliere was a recipient of the Being Human residency at the Palo Alto Art Center in 2018, and in 2016, she was a finalist for a residency fellowship at the Headlands Center of the Arts.
 Her 2022 painting "Look Up!" was the subject of a long-term outdoor public art installation in downtown Mill Valley, California from October 2022 through March, 2023 and is now part of the permanent collection of The Redwoods.
 She recently completed a large-scale commission that is be part of the new Citizens Bank private client office in the SF Bay Area.
-Her work is included in many corporate and private collections.
+Her work is included in many private collections and the following corporate collections:

 Bailliere's work is represented by Hang Art in San Francisco.
 Please direct inquiries to info@hangart.com.